ciscoheat/superforms-web/src/routes/api/+page.md

 For setting errors on the form after validation.
 It returns a `fail(status, { form })` so it can be returned immediately, or more errors can be added by calling it multiple times before returning.

 Use the `overwrite` option to remove all previously set errors for the field, and `status` to set a different status than the default `400` (which must be in the range 400-599).

+- To set form-level errors, use an empty string as field.
+- To set array-level errors, append `._errors` to the field, like `tags._errors`.

 ### message(form, message, options?)